Dajokeisonu/Switchroot-Magisk/README.md

 # Magisk-Switchroot-Solution

-This script is from the official Magisk Github Repo https://github.com/topjohnwu/Magisk.
-I have adjusted the files for arm64 so that the script will work properly.
-What this does basically is patches your clean boot.img with Magisk and enables recovery.
-The point of this is a work around to the black screen issue on reboot for Nintendo Switch Users flashing Magisk in twrp.
-The version of Magisk that will be included will be the beta version as it has been found to be the most stable and compatible.
+This script is from the official [Magisk Github Repo](https://github.com/topjohnwu/Magisk)  I have adjusted the files for arm64 so that the script will work properly.
+What this does basically is patches your clean boot.img with Magisk.
+Thanks to **ByLaws** of Switchroot, Magisk has now been fixed in this version where there was a timing issue with sd cards in the past being to slow to probe thus causing hanging with a black screen.
+You may also flash the magisk zip in twrp.  this just gives you an alternative method if you want to be prerooted before flashing lineage.

 # Requirments